What are Probiotics?

 Probiotics are beneficial forms of gut bacteria that help stimulate the natural digestive juices and enzymes that keep our digestive organs functioning properly.
 In addition to taking a probiotic supplement, you can also eat probiotic foods that are a host to these live bacterium.

 We all know of the great health benefits of probiotics, however, not all of us know how to take advantage of these health benefits.
 Below is a list I put together to outline the best probiotic foods for you to add to your diet.
 I would also recommend buying the organic version of all these probiotic-rich foods.

 One of the best probiotic foods is live-cultured yogurt, especially handmade.
-Look for brands made from goat’s milk that have been infused with extra forms of probitoics like lactobacillus or acidophilus.
+Look for brands made from goat’s milk that have been infused with extra forms of probiotics like lactobacillus or acidophilus.
 Goat’s milk and cheese are particularly high in probiotics like thermophillus, bifudus, bulgaricus and acidophilus.
 Be sure to read the ingredients list, as not all yogurt is made equally.
-Many popular brands are filled with high fructose corn syrup, artificial sweeteners and artifical flavors and are way too close to being a nutritional equivalent of sugary, fatty ice cream.
+Many popular brands are filled with high fructose corn syrup, artificial sweeteners and artificial flavors and are way too close to being a nutritional equivalent of sugary, fatty ice cream.

 Similar to yogurt, this fermented dairy product is a unique combination of goat’s milk and fermented kefir grains.
 High in lactobacilli and bifidus bacteria, kefir is also rich in antioxidants.
 Look for a good, organic version at your local health food shop.